MarkRBest/markrbest.github.io/_posts/2021-05-12-hft-and-rust.md

 - String functionality makes working with json and string parsing almost as easy as python.
 - It is designed with unit testing in mind and this is easy to do with Cargo.

-The main two advantages in my mind are lack of run time and what Rust calls ```fearless concurrency ``` The reason some languages have a run time is partly portability and partly for garbage collection.
+The main two advantages in my mind are lack of run time and what Rust calls ```"fearless concurrency" ``` The reason some languages have a run time is partly portability and partly for garbage collection.
 Rust solves both the issues relating to memory management and concurrency using the same idea.
 The way Rust does this is using the concept of ownership and borrowing.
 When an object is passed to a function it is moved, and the ownership transferred.
 The ownership then controls the lifetime of the objects and the responsibility for de-allocation.
 This is a big pain in other languages since there have to be strict rules about if memory is allocated within a function or outside and who is responsible for de-allocation.
 This is easy to mess up and is problematic when using libraries that have different conventions.